reuters-graphics/svelte-scroller/README.md

 ## Create your custom scroller component

 Copy the following code into your app.js file.
-This assumes that you have a variable there called 'isEmbedded' per the default rig inititialization.
+This assumes that you have a variable there called `isEmbedded` per the default rig inititialization.

 ```html
 import MySvelteScroller from './mySvelteScroller.svelte';